beryaelio/Server-Client-Bot-Trivia-Game/README.md

 We also have 4 helper python files: Input.py, Statistics.py, Questions.py and QuestionManager.py

-To run the game you need to run the following files: Server.py, Main.py, ClientInstance.py and the Bot.py file.
+To run the game you need to run the following files: Main.py, ClientAlice.py, ClientBob.py, ClientPhil.py and the Bot.py file.

-To run the game you need to run the Server.py first and the ClientInstance.py, Main.py, Bot.py to be players in the game.
+To run the game you need to run the Main.py first (that's where the server is called) and the Alice.py, Bob.py, Charlie.py, Bot.py to be players in the game.

 ## Motivation:
 This project was made as part of our 'Data Networking' course in uni.
 We synchronize and manage udp (for the server) and tcp (for the clients) connections.

-This projct taught us a lot about the network, server-client communications and the management of it all.
+This projct taught us a lot about the network, server-client communications and the management of it.

 # Flowchart of the files: